Undergraduate Admissions

 • Up to 8 semesters can be awarded extra points in the GPA calculation.

-• Up to four approved honors courses taken in the 10th grade can be given extra points.
+• Up to two honors points can be awarded for UC-approved honors courses taken in the 10th grade.

 • No extra points are added to grades of D+ or lower.